Suboxone Addiction Treatment

 Despite the huge push for Suboxone use, there’s a dark side to it too.
 A study conducted by the Substance Abuse and Mental Health Services Administration (SAMHSA) reported a ten-fold increase in Emergency Room visits involving buprenorphine, with more than half of the 30,000 hospitalized patients in 2010 used buprenorphine for non-medical reasons.

-According to a Morbidity and Mortality Weekly Report (MMWR) an estimated 21,483 people visited ERs in 2011 for non-medical buprenorphine uses.
+According to a Morbidity and Mortality Weekly Report (MMWR), an estimated 21,483 people visited the Emergency Room (ER) in 2011 for non-medical buprenorphine uses.
 This is five times more than in 2006.
-Additionally, 3,625 individuals with toxic buprenorphine level were reported by poison centers in 2011, being five times more than in 2010.
+Additionally, 3,625 individuals with toxic buprenorphine levels were reported by poison centers in 2011, being five times more than in 2010.
 From 2003 to 2013, nearly 420 deaths are suspected as related to Suboxone abuse.

 Suboxone is a powerful and highly addictive substance when used in excess or any manner other than prescribed.
 When taken in controlled doses, the buprenorphine component will not cause euphoria or sedation.
 Accurate prescribing practices can provide feelings of calmness and relaxing, allowing patients to continue going to work, have social lives and attend therapy.
 However, any form of Suboxone abuse, such as taking larger doses than prescribed, can create euphoric sensations.
 Naloxone is the drug’s second ingredient, as it can help prevent these effects.
 Unfortunately, this is not enough to rid the potential for abuse, and the risk for developing a Suboxone dependency is still very high.
 A person with a Suboxone use disorder can manifest physical and psychological signs and symptoms.